GoCon/2022spring/content/_index.md

 {{% home-info class="primary" %}}
 ## What is Go Conference?

-Go Conference is a half-annual conference of programming language Go in Tokyo.
+Go Conference is a half-annual conference of programming language Go.

 {{% /home-info %}}